 After some additional cruising time back aboard, the boat arrives and docks at the pier of Phnom Penh.
 Feel free to go out and explore by yourself after dinner.
 Stroll along the river promenade and watch the locals chit-chatting, selling odds and ends or have a drink in one of the numerous bars.

-Packages retain travel to Phnom Penh – the city once named Paris of the Asia.
+Packages retain travel to Phnom Penh – the city once named Paris of Asia.
 Despite its rapid development, it has retained a lot of its rustic charm and elegance.
-It is an amazing town with centuries of incredible history and culture which can still be felt at many street corners.
-We start with a full sight-seeing tour right after breakfast.
-By bus, we visit the Killing Fields outside the city and afterwards the centrally located prison “S21”.
+It is an amazing town with centuries of incredible history and culture which can still be felt on many street corners.
+We start with a full sightseeing tour right after breakfast.
+By bus, we visit the Killing Fields outside the city and afterward the centrally located prison “S21”.
 Both historic sites display the sad and cruel chapter of the country’s history when the Khmer Rouge ruled Cambodia with terror and oppression.

 The dinner is accompanied by a classic Apsara dance performance along with other folklore dances.
 As the evening unwinds, enjoy your supper with a good glass of wine and marvel at the skyline of Phnom Penh and the calming flow of the Tonle River.

-Before the sun peeks over the horizon, the packages sets to travel towards Kampong Tralach on the Tonle River – a mysterious river of South Asia.
+Before the sun peeks over the horizon, the package sets to travel towards Kampong Tralach on the Tonle River – a mysterious river in South Asia.
 This part of the Tonle River is quite interesting to watch from the terrace as the river at certain points is very narrow.

 The boat glides through leafy swaths of this jungle-like landscape.
 We reach Kampong Tralach, where laughing children wave enthusiastically at our arrival and traditional ox carts are still a common means of transportation.
 Our ox-powered vehicle takes us on a journey along the riverside and through back roads lined with rice-paddy fields until we arrive at a tiny village.

-Later, we take a local boat to the shore and hop on a mini bus to a nearby, unique rural village to explore the village’s specialties – Khmer style pottery and the process of making of palm sugar from the Cambodian “skor t’not” palm tree.
+Later, we take a local boat to the shore and hop on a minibus to a nearby, unique rural village to explore the village’s specialties – Khmer-style pottery and the process of making palm sugar from the Cambodian “Skor not” palm tree.
 We drive back to the shore where our local boat starts an exploration of nearby floating villages.

-In the early morning, we saill from the lower Tonle River towards the Mekong passing their confluence at Phnom Penh.
+In the early morning, we still from the lower Tonle River towards the Mekong passing their confluence at Phnom Penh.
 We arrive at the island of Koh Oknha Tey, which lies in the middle of the Mekong and owes its fame to manufacturing high-class silk products.
-We go sightseeing along the island’s roads a bit via tuk tuk before arriving at the village’s workshops and witnessing the curious process of making silk, starting from a tiny silkworm larva to cocoon, then dyeing, spinning and weaving the fibres into high-quality Cambodian silk.
+We go sightseeing along the island’s roads a bit via tuk-tuk before arriving at the village’s workshops and witnessing the curious process of making silk, starting from a tiny silkworm larva to a cocoon, then dyeing, spinning, and weaving the fibers into high-quality Cambodian silk.

 The sunsets and the light now bathe everything in a golden hue.
 The surrounding natural beauty is a perfect backdrop for a riverbank gathering with cocktails and dancing with the crew in this remote, secluded location.
 We continue cruising while dinner is served and the boat finds its overnight spot at the riverbank of Kampong Cham.

-After a sumptuous breakfast, we leave the ship for enchanting pre-Angkorian temple of Wat Hanchey (7th century).
-Formerly built to honor the Hindu god, Hirahara, the complex is now a Buddhist temple, a testament to the country’s past and present religious’ beliefs.
+After a sumptuous breakfast, we leave the ship for the enchanting pre-Angkorian temple of Wat Hanchey (7th century).
+Formerly built to honor the Hindu god, Hirahara, the complex is now a Buddhist temple, a testament to the country’s past and present religious beliefs.

-This small complex sits on a hilltop with breath-taking views over the Mekong.
-Many young, novice monks live on the compound of Wat Hanchey, and we have the chance to observe a bit of their daily lives: eating simple meals, praying, studying, or hanging out and making conversation while in their saffron-coloured robes.
+This small complex sits on a hilltop with breathtaking views over the Mekong.
+Many young, novice monks live on the compound of Wat Hanchey, and we have the chance to observe a few of their daily lives: eating simple meals, praying, studying, or hanging out and making conversation while in their saffron-colored robes.